allballsin/upgrade-suite/README.md

 So porting it in some way is the way to go.

 ###Why Not Transpile?
-This seems like a great opportunity to make a transpiler from Delphi (Object Pascal) to a language that does not have a proprietary IDE or 3rd party packages.
+This seems like a potential future opportunity to make a transpiler from Delphi (Object Pascal) to a language that does not have a proprietary IDE or 3rd party packages.
 Delphi was great for me at the time, but that time is over.

 An interesting question is whether a transpiled source file maintains the original file’s copyright where I have used 3rd party code.